My Haas Welcome,

 Coolant Maintenance Log

-3.6 Standard Coolant - Troubleshooting
+3.6 Single-Stage Coolant - Troubleshooting

 Recently Updated

-Standard Coolant - Troubleshooting Guide - NGC
+Single Stage - Coolant Pump - Troubleshooting Guide - NGC

 Download and fill out the coolant pump Inspection Report Checklist below before replacing any parts.